-Lately, I’ve been attending a number of meetings, networking events and business gatherings and I’ve met a lot of interesting and fascinating people.
+Lately, I’ve been attending a number of meetings, networking events, and business gatherings and I’ve met a lot of interesting and fascinating people.

 Many of them are pursuing some amazing ventures with passion and a clear vision.
 Others, who describe themselves as being “in marketing“, talk an interesting game and profess to have lots of experience and success.

-But what’s interesting is that when you crawl under the hood and begin to examine where and how these people are engaged in the new world of marketing, quite a different picture is revealed.
+But what’s enlightening is that when you crawl under the hood and begin to examine where and how these people are engaged in the new world of marketing, quite a different picture is revealed.

 No where to hide.

 A quick search review of their page rank, the quality of their blog posts (if they have a blog!), their social media followers, and post frequency provides valuable insight on whether a so-called experienced marketing expert is “walking the talk” on how a brand can succeed in today’s dramatically changed environment.

 For those that profess to be “in the know” on how to help companies increase profits through “results-oriented, effective marketing” and “disciplined, structured selling“, it’s more than reasonable to measure their credibility by assessing how they actually measure up to what they’re preaching to others.